Growing Herbs In Your Garden

 Container herb gardening is just like vegetable container gardening but you get more for your space.
 It is ideal for those who live in an apartment, condo, or patio home, as all you need is a medium to large sized container, some good soil (and compost!) and lots of sun or direct light.
 Once your herbs get growing, you can just step outside the door, snip off the amount you need and cook up something delicious with fresh herbs!

 Don't want to grow them outside, well you can try an indoor herb garden on your windowsill or in your sun room.
-There is also the EarthBox gardening system that allows you to move your container around.
+There is also the EarthBox gardening system (shown in a few photos above) that allows you to move your container around.